BawdyAnarchist/quBSD/Future_Development.md

+timeout is a real command that will exit a command after a certain time. wow that would've been useful a long time ago

+control_netmap is in fact failing to have epairs and such removed, well at least with qb-stop.

+when shutting down social:
+	/etc/rc.shutdown: WARNING: $qubsd_dhcp_enable is not set properly - see rc.conf(5).

 zfs decryption wasnt working quite right.
 I need to recheck it

 When back on normal setup, fix the i3gen.conf to match QubesTricks